rosem1696/web-template/README.md

 ### ts-node and ESM

 ts-node does not support ESM import syntax.
-It is needed for writing webpack config in typescript
+It is needed for writing webpack config in typescript.
+If this is fixed in the future, the webpack-config.tsconfig.json file could be removed as well as tsconfig-paths.